ycatsh/boring-fox/README.md

 ## Configuration
-The theme can be configured and customized by editing the `scripts/tabs.js`, `scripts/temp.js`, `scripts/conv.js` files.
+The theme can be configured and customized by editing the `bookmarks.json`, `scripts/temp.js`, `scripts/conv.js` files.
 It is pretty self explanatory but it allows you to update/add the following:
-1. API keys
+1. `bookmarks.json`: Add and customize bookmarks.
-2. Location information
+2. `temp.js`: API key and location information.
-3. Bookmarks
+3. `conv.js`: API key and add/change currencies (use ISO 4217 currency codes).

 <br>